 Let us know!

-The purpose of this handbook is to familiarize you with the mission and goals of our Empower Learning Center (Empower).
-Other information includes learner programming, parent/guardian involvement, enrollment qualification, discipline policy, attendance policy, smoking policy, school rules, and copy of the learner contract and other services provided.
+Purpose The purpose of this handbook is to familiarize you with the mission and goals of Empower Learning Center (Empower).
+Other information includes learner programming, parent/guardian involvement, enrollment qualification, discipline policy, attendance policy, school rules, and copy of the learner contract and other services provided.
 Please keep this handbook as a reference.

 1.To develop skills in reading, writing, speaking, and listening.